Are restaurants with tabletop activities a real thing?

 Are they getting more popular?

-Board game restaurants are very real, and although there aren’t a lot of them in the world yet, they are getting more and more popular every day.
-These restaurants have gained popularity beginning in the past decade, and they encourage visitors to play games together and bond with each other over a good meal and some drinks.
+Gameboard activity restaurants are very real, and although there aren’t a lot of them in the world yet, they are getting more and more popular every day.
+These restaurants have gained popularity beginning in the past decade, and they encourage visitors to play recreations together and bond with each other over a good meal and some drinks.

 Here are a few reason why this type of restaurant works:

 - These restaurants offer unique entertainment experiences that aren’t like those you can have at home.

 - The restaurants make it easier to have a family recreation night without having to cook and clean at home for it.

 Check out our list below to help you find the best board game restaurant in or near your area.
 You may discover your new favorite place to go out to eat!

 Option #1: Across the Tabletop